 If you wish to borrow books from the library or wish to become part of the Library Committee or simply would like to help as a volunteer, please contact Albert Spekman, or simply come during bookstore hours and speak with Sylvia Mandel.
 The use of the library is free to current members.
 The library places over 2,000 books at your disposal.
 They are arranged into two sections: books by Rudolf Steiner arranged by title, and books by other authors arranged by author.
 We are proud to offer you a great selection of titles on varied themes: Esoteric Studies, Meditation, Inner Development, Reincarnation and Karma, Life after Death, Social Renewal, the Gospels, Nature and Biodynamics, and the Arts.
 We invite you to make use of this valuable resource.
 Procedures for borrowing books are stated on the linked page.

-The Rudolf Steiner Bookstore is now open seven days/week from Monday, 9/15!
+The Rudolf Steiner Bookstore is now open seven days/week!
+With morning hours and evening hours!
 Click for the schedule...

 Current Art Exhibit